-"Proper lookout" is the lookout a reasonable person would keep in the same or similar situation.
+INSTRUCTION NO "Proper lookout" is the lookout a reasonable person would keep in the same or similar situation.
 It means more than looking and seeing.
-It includes being aware of one's own movements in relation to things seen or that could have been seen in the exercise of ordinary care.
+It includes being aware of the operation of the driver's golf cart in relation to what the driver saw or should have seen.
+A violation of this duty is negligence.